RKMAMUN/Hotel_management_system/README.md

 I also wrote an example code for email validation check.<br/>
 https://github.com/RKMAMUN/Hotel_management_system/blob/main/11%20Points/10/email_validation.php <br/>
-This example checks the validity of an email address and prints a message indicating whether the email address is valid or not.
+<p align="justify">This example checks the validity of an email address and prints a message indicating whether the email address is valid or not.
 This function takes an email address as an argument and returns true if the email address is valid and false otherwise.
-The regular expression in the function checks the syntax of the email address to make sure that it meets the basic requirements for an email address, such as having a correct format for the username, domain name, and top-level domain.
+The regular expression in the function checks the syntax of the email address to make sure that it meets the basic requirements for an email address, such as having a correct format for the username, domain name, and top-level domain.</p>

-11. Functional Programming: Functional programming is a programming paradigm that is based on the mathematical concept of functions.
-In functional programming, functions are treated as first-class citizens, meaning that they can be used just like any other data type in the language, such as numbers or strings.<br/>
+<p align="justify">11.
+Functional Programming: Functional programming is a programming paradigm that is based on the mathematical concept of functions.
+In functional programming, functions are treated as first-class citizens, meaning that they can be used just like any other data type in the language, such as numbers or strings.</p><br/>
 For function as parameter and return value and closure<br/>

 https://github.com/RKMAMUN/Hotel_management_system/blob/main/11%20Points/11/reservation.php